c-blake/nio/db-bench.md

 ```sh
 nio pr id1.N16C out.Nf
 ```
-(Yes, yes, this summation could also be parallelized if it were a big enough problem to warrant such.
+(Yes, yes, `xsum` could also be parallelized if you had enough CPUs to warrant such.
 For this calculation on my test box, the combined time for both nio xsum & print is < 2 ms which is below measurement error, TBH.)

 ### Post Script: Some other observations